Josh Allen Player Prop Bets for NFL Week 12 | Buffalo vs. New Orleans 11/25/2021

 Season Stats

-- He's also contributed on the ground, with 340 rushing yards (34.0 ypg) on 61 carries with three rushing touchdowns.
+- He has tacked on 340 rushing yards on 61 carries with three touchdowns, averaging 34.0 yards per game.

-- The Bills have run 60.7% passing plays and 39.3% rushing plays this season.
-They rank sixth in the NFL in scoring.
+- The Bills, who rank sixth in the NFL in points scored, have attempted a pass 60.7% of the time while opting for the ground attack 39.3% of the time.

 - Allen has attempted 66 of his 382 passes in the red zone, accounting for 53.2% of his team's red zone plays.